oodukudu/RMS_Automation/README.md

 # RMS_Automation
- API Automation Tests covering differenr scenarios for the Radio and Music Services (RMS) at BBC
+ API Automation Tests covering different scenarios for the Radio and Music Services (RMS) at BBC